halpz/re3/README.md

 The following things would be nice to have/do:

 * Fix physics for high FPS
+* Improve performance on lower end devices, especially the OpenGL layer on the Raspberry Pi (if you have experience with this, please get in touch)
 * [PS2 port](https://github.com/GTAmodding/re3/wiki/PS2-port)
 * Xbox port (not quite as important)
 * reverse remaining unused/debug functions